 The U.S. Army Corps of Engineers in collaboration with the city has developed a six option plan to restore and improve the ecosystem along the Long Beach coastline.
 While local surfers would like to see the 2.2-mile breakwater completely removed, city officials on Monday said removing the entire wall “would not be feasible.”
 However, two of the plans would include removing parts of the breakwater, therefore bringing waves back to Long Beach.

 In addition to removing parts of the breakwater, the six drafts include options adding physical structures, oyster beds, a sandbar, rocky reefs, wetlands and kelp beds to the bay.
 The study is still in its early stages and does not include cost estimates.
 The second step to this six option review process will include an analysis of the environmental impact.
 The entire study is expected to be completed by the end of the year.

-The second option provides restoration of kelp beds, eel grass and rocky reefs.
-It would be the least costly, aside from leaving the area as is:
+- Restore the kelp beds, eel grass, and rocky reefs.
+It would be the least costly, aside from leaving the area as is.

-The third option, a reef restoration alternative, would add rocky reefs to support habitat biodiversity:
+- A reef restoration alternative would add rocky reefs to support habitat biodiversity

-The fifth option would include all the eco-restoration measures and add two 1,000-foot notches along the western portion of the breakwater.
+- The fifth option includes all the eco-restoration measures and adding two 1,000-foot notches along the western portion of the breakwater.
 This would increase the waves in Long Beach and have an impact on the oil islands and the Belmont Pier.

-The sixth option would include removing 24 acres of the existing breakwater.
+- Finally, another option is to remove 24 acres of the existing breakwater.
 This is the largest and most costly option.